plurid/joiner/packages/joiner/README.md

   # default: ['build', 'distribution', 'dist']
   watchDirectories: ['build', 'distribution', 'dist']

+  # Paths to other packages which need to be linked/watched/updated
+  # but which do not belong to the same life-cycle management
+  # as the top-defined `packages`.
+  # default: []
+  externalPackages: []
 ```

 To start the development server and watchers, run the command